 I wrote in my 2012 year in review that personal finance for military members is an under served market.
 I believe that there are many opportunities for new voices and new perspectives.

 Military financial situations are often much more complicated and unique than your average civilian.
 It’s tough for an Air Force officer to write about pay and benefits for an enlisted Army guy.
+It’s not exactly repeatable nor can you relate it to a conversation one would have with their consultant from a company like NorthShore Advisory.
 I’m not in his situation and I haven’t personally used the specific Army programs available to him.
 That’s why it’s so important to have lots of people discussing and sharing their experiences.

 Did I miss any other great military personal finance blogs or websites?
 Let me know in the comments!